 Victoria Avenue Beautification Project - Broad Street to Albert Street

 Victoria Avenue is an important road in our community.
 This multi-year project is a $6 million investment over two years and will be completed in 2020.

 Work will include complete concrete replacement, upgrades to the traffic signals, pedestrian safety and accessibility improvements, streetscape improvements and paving.

-Victoria Avenue - Arcola Avenue to Park Street
+Victoria Avenue - Arcola Avenue to Park Street - Complete

 Work on Victoria Avenue continues from last season and is a priority for 2019.
 This section of Victoria Avenue sees about 33,000 cars each day.
 We recognize that the east end has had numerous construction projects on major roads year after year, so we will ensure work is completed quickly and strive to keep impacts to a minimum as much as possible.